 - Granted, all email services are vulnerable to hacking, and Gmail does offer some robust features to prevent hacking such as 2FA.
 No email service is 100% bulletproof from hacking, so be sure to stay proactive in protecting your accounts.

-6. Educate your client.
+6. Educate your clients

 As a real estate due diligence partner, we take cyber security very seriously.
 This attitude is part of everyone on our team.
 If you are looking for a trusted partner to help with your closings, we have a secure proprietary system that can be integrated with your preferred closing software.
-Let us know if you have questions in the comments or if you have any other tips to add to this list.